-In the previous post, we covered breed bans and quarantines.
-Important first things to consider when planning a move, or even a trip abroad with pets.
-Now let's get into the day-to-day of life.
-Some things you have to consider before and after moving are: vet care, food, pet stores, babysitting, recreation.
+In the previous post, we covered breed bans and quarantines — important first things to consider when planning a move, or even a trip abroad with pets.
+Now let’s get into the day-to-day of life.
+Some things you have to consider before and after moving are: vet care, food, pet stores, babysitting, and recreation.
 While my posts focus on dogs, I hope some of this information carries over for cat lovers, too.

 Veterinary Care